-The 24-year-old is now gearing up to open her first shop, Little Khmer Kitchen, in Central Market Arcade.
+The 24-year-old has opened her first shop, Little Khmer Kitchen, in Central Market Arcade.
 “One day a regular customer at [Jamface] said, ‘Why are you still here?
 I remember you saying you want your own place’,” Lund says.
 “I finished that conversation and went on to Gumtree and saw this shop open.

 “I wanted to be in the market [proper] but I’m so young, I don’t have the right savings to get started.
 When I saw that it was something I can do by myself, where I didn’t have to be out of pocket or borrow I thought, ‘You know what?
 The time has come’.”

 She’s come a long way.